A sedentary lifestyle is sad (at the level of health and fitness).

 Mind taking a wild guess on how many hours a person sits per day?
-At work, while travelling, the favorite TV/coffee breaks……?!
+At work, while traveling, the favorite TV/coffee breaks……?!
 According to research and survey, an average person sits for a whopping 12+ hours a day, that’s more than half a day!
 Excluding 6-8 hours of sleep in the remaining 12 hours and there is barely any physical activity.
 But fret not a physical activity is a cake walk.
-With a few simple tips and tricks, one could easily turn tables.
+With a few simple tips and tricks, one could easily turntables.

 Sitting for long hours without a break undoubtedly weakens the back and causes pain.
 With a majority of 9-5 jobs these days, it gets harder for people to avoid their chairs.
 Whether one is behind the wheel for long hours, or at a desk or in front of a screen, or even while away time in front of the TV, he/she is automatically linked to other health hazards apart from causing backache as an immediate effect.
 Let’s quickly run through the list:

-- The Elderly & Dementia: Bodies of older people are delicate and show immediate effects of actions.
+3. The Elderly & Dementia: Bodies of older people are delicate and show immediate effects of actions.
 While their bones and muscles are probably already weak and tired, inaction would lead to a permanent damage which must be avoided.
-With a little bit of exercise every day at regular intervals, they can ensure that they can manage their own washroom and bath trips through the day.
+With a little bit of exercise every day at regular intervals, they can ensure that they can manage their own washroom and bath trips throughout the day.

-- Mentally Weak: Staring at your screens forever, sitting in a position without movement, freezing mental fluidity may all lead to the death of creativity, increase anxiety or disrupt sleep.
-Physical activity and breathing right directly affects the mind and thus breaks between sitting hours are extremely crucial to ensure a healthy functioning of the brain and mind.
+4. Mentally Weak: Staring at your screens forever, sitting in a position without movement, freezing mental fluidity may all lead to the death of creativity, increase anxiety or disrupt sleep.
+Physical activity and breathing right directly affect the mind and thus breaks between sitting hours are extremely crucial to ensure a healthy functioning of the brain and mind.